Sitecore-Hackathon/2019-The-Experience-Owners/documentation/README.md

 ## End User

-Mainly beneficial for marketers, content authors and developers where they can get the pre-requisites of xDB, Analytics, COntent Testing, Configurations tested if they are working fine also get the list of items which has personalization defined.
+Mainly beneficial for marketers, content authors and developers where they can get the pre-requisites of xDB, Analytics, Content Testing, Configurations tested whether they are working fine and also get the list of items which has personalization defined.

 ## Usage